 Monday started off fantastically, warm and sunny, with nary a cloud to be seen in the blue vault.
 By 9am it was dark, overcast, and you could feel a chill in the air.
 There was a threat of rain to come, and I could see people on their way to work in gloves, scarves, and hats.

-…is quirky.
-The day started gloriously, warm and sunny with nary a cloud to be seen.
-By 9am a low, dull overcast came winging in on a chill north wind.
-There were spatters of rain and people could be seen going to work in gloves, scarves, hats and greatcoats.
-And this gelid state lasted until about half an hour before I got off work, at which point the cloud broke in the blink of an eye, the wind shifted to a warmer west breeze and things warmed considerably.
+The whole day was like this, gloomy and cold, until half past five, when the wind shifted, the clouds vanished, and the evening warmed up considerably.
 And the light changed as well.
 There’s no real way to put it into words except to say that when the light is just so, it is pretty much impossible to take a bad photo.
 After a brief debate with myself, I decided to put off the gym until tomorrow, when we’d probably have snow drifts anyways and make the most of the light.

-I’m moving on now, before I find my heart ripped from my chest and held before my dying eyes by an aggravated woman.
+I’m should move on now, before I find my heart torn bloodily from my chest and held before my dying eyes by an aggravated woman.

-I had a wander down the town after that, down Shop Street, up and then down the canals, up through Claddagh, down around the Claddagh Basin where I snapped some swans and then home.
+I had a amicable wander around around Galway, first down Shop Street, then along the canals, then up through Claddagh, around Claddagh Basin, and finally home.